What Are the Top Sports for Team Building That Work for Every Fitness Level?

 Choosing a Sport Only Athletes Can Play

 Tier 3 sports events average 48% attendance vs 89% for Tier 1 events.
-Worse: the people who skip are often the ones who need team bonding the most — remote workers, new hires, and introverts.
+Worse: the people who skip are often those who need team bonding most — remote workers, new hires, and introverts.

 Making It Too Competitive